Right Ginza: Book 3

-Book 3, The Book of the Living First Teachings (sidra ḏ-šuta haita qadmaita), is the longest book in the Ginza.
+Book 3, The Book of the Living First Teachings (sidra ḏ-šuta haita qadmaita) or alternatively Mystery and the First Book of the Living First Speech that Was When There Were No Precedents, is the longest book in the Ginza.
 It is a reconstructed poem also dealing with creation themes but concentrating more on the origin of evil.
 Aldihisi (2008) gives an English translation and detailed commentary for Book 3.
 The full Mandaic title of Book 3 is Raza u-sidra qadmaia ḏ-šuta haita qadmaita ḏ-huat mn laqadmaia ("The Mystery and the First Book of the First Living Doctrine from the Aforetime" (or "the Very Beginning")).
 2,700 lines in Gelbert (2011).

 The book begins with the opening lines: